 Let’s say someone receives a $700,000 offer on a small apartment building they own.
 They have it in mind to make an institutional-grade investment, but with the amount of money from the sale, they don’t think they will qualify to purchase a high-quality property.

-Some Rules of a Tenants in Common 1031 Exchange
+Some Rules of a TIC 1031 Exchange

-Several general requirements must be met to have a successful TIC 1031 Exchange.
+Several general requirements must be met to have a successful TIC 1031 exchange.
 Some of them include:

-- 100% of the proceeds from the first sale must be reinvested and the value of the replacement property must be equal to or greater than the relinquished property.
+- 100% of the proceeds from the first sale must be reinvested, and the value of the replacement property must be equal to or greater than the relinquished property.

 - The management agreement must be renewable annually and must provide for market-rate compensation.

-DSTs Reduce TIC Drawbacks
+How Delaware Statutory Trusts Reduce TIC Drawbacks